 The Dominican buildings were adapted into accommodation, and the monks' chapel into the dining hall.
 On its foundation, Sir Walter intended Emmanuel to educate Protestant preachers.
 In this way, the College was distinctive from others across Cambridge at the time.
 It grew so rapidly that, by the 1620s, it was the University's largest college.

 The College continued to expand, and developed into a centre of humanist & latitudinarian study.
-During the sixteenth century, the Chapel was replaced by the elegant Classical Revival building.
+During the seventeenth century, the Chapel was replaced by the elegant Classical Revival building.
 Changes were also made to the College Statutes.
 The original chapel — adapted from the monks' refectory — was converted into the Library in 1680.

 Although a fire gutted the entire southern range of Front Court in 1811 — it was subsequently rebuilt — applications continued to rise.
 Due to the increase in students numbers by 1820, new accommodation was constructed in New Court, in the neo-Gothic style.
 Changes were introduced to conditions for Fellows in the College Statutes.
 The requirement of ordination was abolished, and restrictions for marital status & scholarship competition removed.